Google PhD fellowship program

 - 2-3 letters of recommendation from those familiar with the applicant's work (at least one from the thesis advisor for current PhD students)

-Africa, East Asia and Europe: Universities may nominate up to three eligible students.
+Africa, East Asia, Europe, India and the Middle East: Universities may nominate up to three eligible students.
 We encourage nominating students with diverse backgrounds especially those from historically marginalized groups in the field of computing.
 If more than two students are nominated then we strongly encourage the additional nominee who self-identifies as a woman.

 *Applications are evaluated on merit.
 Please see FAQ for details on how applications are evaluated.